 If you satisfy your palate with a variety of flavors on a daily basis, physical cravings for food (beyond your main meals) will naturally reduce.
 Cravings usually signify that a specific flavor and it’s reaction in your body may be missing.

-Want to learn more about using food and flavor to satisfy your body’s needs on a deeper level?
-Join my LIVE webinar Using Food as Medicine.
+Want to learn more about using food and flavor to satisfy the body’s needs on a deeper level?
+Check out my Holistic Health Cooking Certification.
+We cover how to really begin using food as medicine.

-Get ready to eat your way to balanced health.
+Get ready to eat your way to more balanced health.

 The Yellow Emperors Classic of Internal Medicine, by Ilza Veith, University of California Press, pg.
 23